 What is MDF?

 Medium Density Fibreboard (MDF) is a product made by combining wood residues such as fibres, chips and shavings with binders made of wax and/or resin.
 An MDF sheet or panel is an engineered wood material produced as a result of the wood residuals being subjected to high pressures and temperatures.
-Functioning as a substitute for natural solid wood, MDF has been a popular material since its development in the 1980s and has many diverse applications in buildings.
+Functioning as a substitute for natural solid wood, Medium Density Fibreboard has been a popular material since its development in the 1980s and has many diverse applications in buildings.

-Properties and Advantages of MDF Material
+Properties and Advantages of Medium Density Fibreboard Material

-- Sustainability: Waste materials (i.e., residual fibres/ chips/ shavings) from the manufacture of other natural wood products are used to make MDF boards.
+- Sustainability: Waste materials (i.e., residual fibres/ chips/ shavings) from the manufacture of other natural wood products are used to make these boards.
 This means that no trees have to be cut to produce them.
 They are also completely biodegradable and recyclable, making them sustainable construction materials.

 Types of MDF Board